-PNN:511 Concepts in Clinical Nursing Module A
+PNN:511 Concepts in Clinical Nursing Module A 4.0 cr.

-This course builds upon basic concepts and techniques learned in Nursing Fundamentals.
-It is the second nursing course in the Practical Nursing curriculum.
-In addition, this course contributes to the foundation of the Associate Degree Nursing curriculum.
-Emphasis will be placed on adaptation to common stressors, the resulting health-illness responses and the transformation of caring into therapeutic nursing interventions.
-A life span approach to health restoration and rehabilitation will be used.
-The course is structured to integrate prior and concurrent knowledge and techniques.
-Professional behaviors conducive to a therapeutic environment are emphasized.
-Clinical experience is provided in acute, long term care and community based facilities.
-This course is offered in two modules.
+This course introduces students to the nursing process in the perioperative management of clients, the nursing management of individuals with nutrition and metabolic alterations, and the nursing management of individuals with activity and exercise alterations.
+Emphasis will be placed on adaptation to common stressors, the resultant health-illness responses and the transformation of caring into therapeutic nursing interventions.
+A lifespan approach to health restoration and rehabilitation will be used.

 (59.4 Lec.
 Hrs. / 59.4 Clinical Hrs.)
-Prerequisite: PNN:166, PNN:211, BIO:168 and PSY:111
+Prerequisite: BI0:168, PNN:166, PNN:211, and PSY:111 with a grade of C or better.

-PNN:512 Concepts in Clinical Nursing Module B
+PNN:512 Concepts in Clinical Nursing Module B 5.0 cr.

-This course builds upon basic concepts and techniques learned in Nursing Fundamentals.
-It is the second nursing course in the Practical Nursing curriculum.
-In addition, this course contributes to the foundation of the Associate Degree Nursing curriculum.
+This course introduces students to the nursing management of individuals with elimination alterations, of individuals with cognitive and perceptual alterations, and of individuals with multi-system alterations.
 Emphasis will be placed on adaptation to common stressors, the resulting health-illness responses and the transformation of caring into therapeutic nursing interventions.
-A life span approach to health restoration and rehabilitation will be used.
-The course is structured to integrate prior and concurrent knowledge and techniques.
-Professional behaviors conducive to a therapeutic environment are emphasized.
-Clinical experience is provided in acute, long term care and community based facilities.
-This course is offered in two modules.
+A lifespan approach to health restoration and rehabilitation will be used.
 (59.4 Lec.
 Hrs. / 118.8 Clinical Hrs.)
-Prerequisite: PNN:166, PNN:211, PNN:511, BIO:168 and PSY:111
+Prerequisite: BIO:168, PNN:166, PNN:211, PNN:511, and PSY:111 with a grade of C or better.

-PNN:641 Transition to Practice
+PNN:641 Transition to Practice 6.0 cr.

-Transition to Practice is an exit course for practical nurses, which builds upon concepts taught in previous nursing courses.
-The concepts of caring, health, environment, person and nursing are closely examined.
-Emphasis is placed in meeting the spiritual, psychosocial emotional and physical needs of clients, by the practical nurse team member.
-In addition, nursing care specific to elderly clients is presented.
+This course examines the concepts of caring, health, environment, person and nursing.
+Emphasis is placed in meeting the spiritual, psychosocial emotional and physical needs of clients by the practical nurse team member.
+Nursing care specific to elderly clients is presented.
 This course affords the student an opportunity to examine current trends in health care delivery and legislation.
-Consequently, the student will be prepared to assume the role of a licensed practical nurse.

 (79.2 Lec.
 Hrs. / 118.8 Clinical Hrs.)
-Prerequisite: PNN:512, PSY:111, PSY:121, BIO:151 and BIO:173
+Prerequisite: BIO:151, BIO:173, PNN:512, PSY:111, and PSY:121 with a grade of C or better.